infinum/qa-handbook/Knowledge/API - Basics.md

 #### Query params

-Query params are additions to the URI via which you can pass some information so it can prepare the response for you in a specific way.
+Query params are additions to the URI via which you can pass some information so the response can be prepared for you in a specific way.
 It's like telling the waiter you want extra mozzarella on your pizza. :)

 For instance:

 - URI for fetching the first 100 Pokémon: `https://pokeapi.co/api/v2/pokemon?limit=100`

 The query param here is `limit=100`.
-Consult your API docs to know when you can use which and for what purpose.
+Consult your API docs to know when you can use which parameter and for what purpose.

 ### Request headers
 Headers usually contain metadata like authorisation tokens, the content type, etc.